sbslee/fuc/docs/cli.rst

    Optional arguments:
      -h, --help    Show this help message and exit.
      --sheet PATH  SampleSheet.csv file.
-When provided, samples in the lane_summary.csv file will be sorted in the same order as in the SampleSheet.csv file.
+Used for sorting and/or subsetting samples.

 fuc-exist
 =========